-Quarter Of UK 5 To 7-Year-Olds Have Smart Phone: Study
+Quarter of UK 5 to 7-year-olds have smart phone: study

 Science Minister Michelle Donelan described the findings as "stark".

-Online safety legislation passed by parliament last October aims to crack down on harmful content.
+Online safety legislation passed by parliament last October aims to crack down on harmful content, including online child sex abuse.

 "Children as young as five should not be accessing social media," Donelan said.